qtiuto/lua-for-android/README.md

       ```lua
          throw(Type('RuntimeException')("haha"))
      ```
-      Notice: the exception must be java obejct of type or sub-type of java.lang.Throwable
+      Notice: the exception must be java object of type or sub-type of java.lang.Throwable

   * **proxy**: